 During the surveys a qualified biologist traverses the gravel bars searching for snowy plovers, and also records other avian species that are detected.
-Methods involve walking and scanning with binoculars the entire exposed, contiguous gravel habitat, utilizing a 'zig-zag' transect approach, beginning at the upstream end and finishing at the downstream terminus of the bar (McAllister 2014).
+Survey methods involved walking and stopping frequently to scan with binoculars the entire exposed, contiguous gravel habitat, including areas separated by narrow river channels, as snowy plover chicks have been observed crossing such channels (McAllister 2016).

-The reconnaissance-level surveys require each gravel bar to be thoroughly searched twice for plovers prior to extraction, with searches six to seven days apart, and apply to gravel bars that are to be operated on between 1 March and 15 September.
+The reconnaissance-level surveys require each gravel bar to be thoroughly searched twice for adult plovers, young, and eggs prior to extraction, with searches six to seven days apart, and apply to gravel bars that are to be operated on between 1 March and 15 September.